vonzink/EventTrackerProject/README.md

    * Use a try/catch when updating body with @RequestBody

+   * JavaScript:
+      - Document Object Model — the browser’s tree-like, programmable representation of an HTML page that lets JavaScript read, add, remove, and modify elements, attributes, and content while the page is running.
+      - window.EventListener
+         - load - waits for everytihng to load
+      - document.querySelector
+         - returns the first element in the DOM that matches a given CSS selector.
+      - "function ()" and "() => are interchangable
+      - buildPayload(){return {}}; - standard function for getting current value of a form
+      - ?? checks for nuul and undefined (value !== null && value !== undefined) ? value : '';
+      - forEach is an easier loop option

  ## Notes
 *    Project is modular, separated by controller, service, repo, and entity layers.